 We’ve all heard this riddle before: What goes up but never comes down?
 It’s simple: age.

-As it stands, only a few American women have defied expectations by living past 100 years old.
+As it stands, only a few Americans have defied expectations by living past 100 years old.
 While most people pass long before then, people are living longer than ever before, thanks to advances in medicine and modern technology.

 In accordance with the increasing longevity of life, the number of years seniors can expect to live after retirement is also rising.
-Data from the 2013 CDC report suggests that those reaching age 65 can now expect to live almost 20 years after they retire.
 As a result, those over the hill will need a solid financial strategy in place to make sure they don’t outlive their assets.

 The Increased Demand for Guaranteed Income